World of Warcraft: The War Within: A Knife's Edge

 With three Reshii Ribbons obtained and an army of Wastelanders to aid them, Locus-Walker and Xal'atath are rejoined by Alleria, who had brought her own people, the void elves, as reinforcements.
 Together, they assault several Shadowguard garrisons to find the final Reshii Ribbon, which they obtain after killing Azir, but learn that he no longer has the Dark Heart.
-Before the group can continue, they are confronted by Nexus-King Salhadaar, leader of the Shadowguard and former ruler of K'aresh, who had been remade in the Void after he was killed during his previous attempt to revive Dimensius.
-(Note: During the events of the The Burning Crusade expansion.)
+Before the group can continue, they are confronted by Nexus-King Salhadaar, leader of the Shadowguard and former ruler of K'aresh, who had been remade in the Void following his death during his previous attempt to revive Dimensius.
+(Note: During the events of The Burning Crusade expansion.)
 Salhadaar demands that the Wastelanders uphold their sacred oaths to serve him, and Soul-Scribe reluctantly betrays her new allies but flees after Alleria swiftly kills her guards.
 Xal'atath then assembles the collected Reshii Ribbons, and they enter the Shadowguard's base of operations at Manaforge Omega, where Salhadaar prepares to revive Dimensius using the Dark Heart.

 The combined forces of the K'aresh Trust and the void elves invade the manaforge, vanquish the Shadowguard's forces, and confront Salhadaar.
 They defeat the Nexus-King, and Xal'atath absorbs his power before she, Alleria, and Locus-Walker engage Dimensius' weakened physical form.
-Dimensius soon pulls them into the Dark Heart, but they defeat the Void Lord and recover a shard of K'aresh's Worldsoul before Xal'atath helps Alleria and Locus-Walker escape.
+Dimensius soon pulls them into the Dark Heart, but they defeat the Void Lord, recover a shard of K'aresh's Worldsoul, and Xal'atath helps Alleria and Locus-Walker escape.
 With both Dimensius' essence and Xal'atath contained within the Dark Heart, Locus-Walker retrieves the artifact, only for Xal'atath to emerge from within and kill Locus-Walker in the process.
 With the fully empowered Dark Heart in hand, Xal'atath leaves to enact her long-delayed plans while Alleria mourns her deceased mentor.
 Seeking to avenge Locus-Walker and her goal to stop Xal'atath renewed, Alleria makes an oath to hunt the Harbinger down, and Ve'nari warns her that Xal'atath's next target will likely be Azeroth.
 After receiving the shard of K'aresh's Worldsoul, Ve'nari learns that the remaining Wastelanders have assaulted one of her eco-domes to fulfill their oath to Salhadaar, but they are swiftly defeated.
 Ve'nari offers Soul-Scribe a way to save K'aresh's Worldsoul and performs a ritual where Soul-Scribe sacrifices herself to strengthen the fragile Worldsoul, giving it a chance to survive.